Flash flooding forces evacuation of elementary school in western Maryland

 Allegany County spokesperson Kati Kenney said responders used rescue boats to safely evacuate the school.
 About 150 students and 50 adults were evacuated during 15 boat trips.

 Kenney said additional evacuations were underway in nearby areas, with reports of people trapped in cars and houses, but no injuries had been reported as of late Tuesday afternoon.
-She said emergency crews from surrounding counties were helping with the response.
+She said emergency crews from surrounding counties were helping with the response in the small community near the West Virginia line.

+Another elementary school was also evacuated, and students at a middle school were sheltering in place, the Allegany County Department of Emergency Services said Tuesday evening.
+Officials said three emergency shelters had been opened across the county.

-Aaron Stallings, 23, rushed to the school to pick up his little sister earlier Tuesday afternoon, but he soon realized his car wouldn’t make it.
+Aaron Stallings, rushed to Westernport Elementary to pick up his little sister earlier Tuesday afternoon, but he soon realized his car wouldn’t make it.
 Stallings said he hopped a fence and made his way on foot through the shin-deep water.

 “I knew my car was not going to get through, so I had to find an alternate route,” he said.